kontena/pharos-docs/addons/host-upgrades.md

 # Addon: Host Security Updates

-Automatic host operating system security updates.
+Automatic host operating system security updates provided by [Pharos Host Upgrades](https://github.com/kontena/pharos-host-upgrades/) daemonset.
 Performs a rolling upgrade using a kube resource lock to ensure that only one host node upgrades at a time.

+- version: `0.2.0`
+- maturity: `stable`

 ```yaml
 host-upgrades: